AlexsLemonade/refinebio-processor-documentation/smasher.md

 Tests the `create_compendia` call command.

 test steps:
-- rerouts stderr and stdout
+- reroutes stderr and stdout
 - asserts that the `create_compendia` call command raises an exception
 - resets stderr and stdout